CesarCGuzman/ITIS-4166-Project-3/README.md

         `brew services start mongodb-community@4.4`

+3) Change line 16 of app.js to your MongoDB connection string

-3) Command to run application:
+4) Command to run application:

     `nodemon app`

-4) *Now go to any browser and type in*
+5) *Now go to any browser and type in*

    `http://localhost:3000/`